deadlyvipers/dojo_rules/introduction.md

 This is an introduction

-C++ is my favourite codeschool path
+C++ is my favourite codeschool path Ruby